grantj-re3/FlindersTheses-adt2equella/equella_oai/README_alma.md

   * External System: -
   * Library: Special Collections (will inherit from the parent collection)
   * Click "Save and continue"

-## Create a normalization rule process

-These steps allow you to apply an ordered-set of normalization rules as a single job.

-Steps:

-- Resource Management > Resource Configuration > Configuration Menu > Cataloging > Metadata Configuration
-- Profile: MARC21 Bibliographic > Normalization Processes tab
-- Click "Add Process"
-  * Part 1 [General Information tab]
-    - Profile name: Electronic Thesis Collection normalization
-    - Profile description: Normalize Electronic Thesis Collection imported from Equella QDC OAI
-    - Status: Active
-    - Click Next
-  * Part 2 [Task List tab]
-    - Select one or more processes from the Process List Pool section.
-Click "Add To Selection"
-    - You can add more than one instance of the same process (eg. MarcDroolNormalization) to the Processes Selected section.
-    - In the Processes Selected section, move processes as required (using up/down arrows)
-    - Click Next
-  * Part 3 [Task Parameters tab]
-    - For each Marc Drool Normalization entry, select a normalization rule via the Drools File Key list.
-    - Click Save

 ## Normalization rules